 \section{Introduction}

-Vision-language models (VLMs) like Contrastive Language-Image Pretraining (CLIP) \cite{radford2021learning} have achieved widespread adoption due to their shared embedding space for text and image modalities, which enables strong performance on various downstream tasks.
-However, a fundamental limitation has emerged: CLIP often struggles with compositionality \cite{thrush2022winoground}, specifically the ability to bind attributes to corresponding objects in complex scenes \cite{Tang2023, Lewis2024, Yuksekgonul2023}.
+Vision-language models (VLMs) like Contrastive Language-Image Pretraining (CLIP) \citep{radford2021learning} have achieved widespread adoption due to their shared embedding space for text and image modalities, enabling strong performance on downstream tasks.
+However, a fundamental limitation has emerged: CLIP often struggles with compositionality \citep{thrush2022winoground}, specifically the ability to bind attributes to corresponding objects in complex scenes \citep{Tang2023, Lewis2024, Yuksekgonul2023}.
 Compositionality is essential for VLMs, as it allows models to generalize effectively by combining simpler concepts and understanding their relations.

-Recent studies \cite{Yuksekgonul2023} have shown that CLIP frequently behaves like a bag-of-words (BoW) model, failing to bind attributes to corresponding objects.
-For instance, when presented with an image of ``an orange square and a blue triangle'' as in Figure \ref{fig:bow_illustration}, CLIP often matches the image to a caption ``a blue square and an orange triangle''.
+Recent studies \citep{Yuksekgonul2023} show that CLIP frequently behaves like a bag-of-words (BoW) model, failing to bind attributes to corresponding objects.
+For instance, given an image of ``an orange square and a blue triangle'' as in Fig. \ref{fig:bow_illustration}, CLIP often matches the image to a caption ``a blue square and an orange triangle''.
 It is often unable to distinguish the structural difference.
 We refer to this phenomenon as \textbf{BoWness}, indicating the model's treatment of each data point as an unordered set of concepts.
 The BoWness significantly limits CLIP's compositional understanding.
 Previous research has evaluated this limitation by jointly considering the image and text embeddings.
 However, there has been little investigation into the source of the inability.
-In particular, we do not know whether the BoWness arises (1) from a lack of attribute-object binding information in the individual text and image embeddings or (2) from a mere lack of cross-modal alignment, achieved through cosine similarity.
+In particular, we do not know whether the BoWness arises (1) from a lack of attribute-object binding information in the individual text and image embeddings or (2) from a mere lack of cross-modal alignment.

 Distinguishing these two cases is crucial for accurate diagnosis and effective improvement.
 Current evaluations typically measure binding in the cross-modal space, so poor performance could be misattributed to missing knowledge rather than misalignment.
 If the limitation lies in the encoders, retraining is required; if it is in cross-modal alignment, a lightweight adjustment may suffice.
 Clarifying the source can guide the design of downstream VLMs and adapters, ensuring that improvements target the true limitation and that pre-trained models are used effectively.